 FIELD DESCRIPTION EXAMPLE Active Press [SPACE BAR] to select Yes or No .
 Choose Yes and press [ENTER] to activate the schedule set.
-Yes Start Date Enter the start date when you wish the set to take effect in year - month-date format.
+Yes Start Date Enter the start date when you wish the set to take effect in year -month- date format.
 Valid dates are from the present to 2036-February-5.
-2000-01-01
+2000-01-01 How Often Should this schedule set recur weekly or be used just once only?
+Press the [SPACE BAR] and then [ENTER] to select Once or Weekly .
+Both these options are mutually exclusive.
+If Once is selected, then all weekday settings are N/A .
+When Once is selected, the schedule rule deletes automatically after the scheduled time elapses.
+Once

-Table 21-1 Menu 26.1 Schedule Set Setup
+Table 29-1 Menu 26.1 Schedule Set Setup